 - A film every few years (Aamir Khan)

 Image by KoiMoi.com

 You can sense how it can relate to how often one should be publishing content and updating the blog.

-Each of the above actor is super successful and so you can’t argue one works and other doesn’t.
+Each of the above actors is super successful and so you can’t argue one work and others don’t.
 There isn’t any definite rule to how often a film is released which implies that there cannot be a general rule of how often you should be publishing.